Do I need to be licensed?

 In addition, if you have a Bachelor's Degree with a concentration in real estate, you may qualify for a 120-hour qualifying course requirement waiver.
 Please submit an official transcript with your waiver request.

-All licensees are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest of real property, within the two-year period immediately preceding a renewal.
+All licensees submitting a renewal for a license expiring prior to July 1, 2021 are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest in real property and at least one hour of instruction pertaining to the law of agency except in the case of the initial two-year licensing term for real estate salespersons, two hours of agency related instruction must be completed within the two-year period immediately preceding a renewal.

 Any salesperson who successfully completes an approved broker qualifying course (which requires passing the final exam), within their current term, will receive continuing education credit for completion of that course.
-Please note: The broker course does not satisfy the mandatory 3 hour fair housing requirement.
+Please note: To meet the July 1, 2021 continuing education requirements, 2.5 hours of ethical business practices and 1 hour of recent legal matters topics must be completed in addition to the broker course.

 Either of the below are exempt from the continuing education requirements: